States Rights Gist: Death at Franklin

 Gist was shot in the chest while leading his brigade in a charge against U.S. fortifications at the Battle of Franklin on November 30, 1864.
 He continued leading on foot after his horse had been shot.
 Sources conflict on his death: some state he died soon after at a field hospital in Franklin, Tennessee, while others claim he was killed instantly on the battlefield.

-According to Cisco in States Rights Gist: A South Carolina General of the Civil War, Gist was first struck by bullets in his thigh but refused to leave the battlefield.
+According to Walter Brian Cisco in States Rights Gist: A South Carolina General of the Civil War, Gist was first struck by bullets in his thigh but refused to leave the battlefield.
 He was then fatally wounded by a .58 caliber bullet to his right lung.
 He asked his aide, Lieutenant Trenholm, to take him home to his wife before being rushed to a field hospital.
 A doctor there recorded his time of death as 8:30 p.m. and his final words as "take me to my wife".

 Gist was one of twelve Confederate generals who were casualties that day, six of whom were killed in action.